Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Pakistan adopted the Euro V emission standards in 2020 to enhance vehicle engine performance and reduce emissions.

-This marks a significant leap from the Euro II standards adopted in 2012, skipping the Euro III and IV standards.
-Many countries have followed Euro VI standards since 2014 and are expected to switch to Euro VII around 2025.
+This marks a significant leap beyond the Euro II standards adopted in 2012, skipping Euro III and IV.
+Many countries have been following Euro VI standards since 2014 and are expected to transition to Euro VII around 2025.

 Are you curious about the latest Airport Green Garden prices?
 Click here to explore everything you need to know today!